Teen Drug Abuse Facts By State

 Where Marijuana is Popular

-Teens use marijuana (aka pot, weed, grass) more than any other drug.
+Teen marijuana use (aka pot, weed, grass) is more common than any other drug.
 It is essentially the drug of choice for American teens from coast to coast.

 - Marijuana is the most cited drug among treatment admissions in 28 out of 50 states